-The Commission has now entered upon an investigation with a view to the development of trade in the South Pacific.
+The commission has now completed an investigation with a view to the development of trade in the South Pacific, and has now entered upon an investigation as to the prices of foodstuffs.

-§ 13.
-The Commonwealth Advisory Council of Science and Industry,
+§ 14.
+The Commonwealth Advisory Council of Science and Industry.